The Vermont Statutes Online

 (9) Notify the State Librarian of the electronic services and products offered to the public.
 The notification must include a summary of the available format options and the cost of such products and services.

-(10) Retain archive copies and act as a distributor for any State agency, as well as for other public and private entities, which prepares GIS data or electronic products which are compatible with, useful to, and shared with VGIS.
+(10) Retain archive copies and act as a distributor for any State agency, as well as for other public and private entities, that prepares GIS data or electronic products that are compatible with, useful to, and shared with VGIS.

-(11) Assist the Secretaries of Administration, of Transportation, of Natural Resources, of Human Services, and of Commerce and Community Development, and the commissioner or director of State departments and offices not within these agencies in the identification of information gathered within the respective agency, department, or office which is relevant to Vermont's GIS.
+(11) Assist the Secretaries of Administration, of Transportation, of Natural Resources, of Human Services, and of Commerce and Community Development, and the commissioner or director of State departments and offices not within these agencies in the identification of information gathered within the respective agency, department, or office that is relevant to Vermont's GIS.
 Working in cooperation with each organization that identifies such information, the Center shall include components within the three-year VGIS work plan.
 Such cooperation may include:

 (A) formulation of a "memorandum of understanding" between the organization and the Center, setting out roles and the relationship between the parties;